Morton nearly ready for pint-sized, gray-haired occupants

 “There’s a lot more stuff that goes in these rooms than in a normal classroom,” Kelly said.

-The rooms are all being set up to serve a mixture of 3-and 4-year-olds, as HPS does not segregate its preschool students by age.
+The rooms are all being set up to serve a mixture of 3-and 4-year-olds, as HPS doesn’t segregate its preschool students by age.

 Kelly said he expects eight of the 12 classrooms on the main floor to be occupied when the building opens, with the others on hand to accommodate future program growth.